masoncfrancis/CS3450-5-App/Requirments.md

-# Requirments
+# Requirments (should)
 ## Functional Requirments
-- Uses SQL database
 - permissions
+    - manager can manage employees/cars
+    - employees can checkout cars
+    - users can rent cars
 - login/authentication
 - cars must have available dates
 - count employee hours
+- users can add to balance

 ### managers
-- manage employees
-- pay employees
-- manage cars in database
+- can manage all database models and also do everything an employee can do
+- A django super admin

+## employees
 - low-Jack car

-### till person
 - verify car rental
-- give user keys
 - mark car as gone
 - return cars

-### recovery specalist
-- get address of car
+- get retreival information for a car
-- presents a description of whats wrong
+- submit hours
-- return cars
+-

 ### customer
 - can view cars
 - can rent cars
+- Can submit car breakdown for pickup
+- can submit complaints

 ## Non Functional Requirments
 - Has a functional database